destel/rill/README.md

   [Example](https://pkg.go.dev/github.com/destel/rill#example-ForEach)
 - **ToSlice:** Collects all stream items into a slice.
   [Example](https://pkg.go.dev/github.com/destel/rill#example-ToSlice)
-- **First:** Returns the first item or error encountered in the stream and discards the rest.
+- **First:** Returns the first item or error encountered in the stream and discards the rest [Example](https://pkg.go.dev/github.com/destel/rill#example-First)
-  [Example](https://pkg.go.dev/github.com/destel/rill#example-First)
 - **Reduce:** Concurrently reduces the stream to a single value, using a user provided reducer function.
   [Example](https://pkg.go.dev/github.com/destel/rill#example-Reduce)
 - **All:** Concurrently checks if all items in the stream satisfy a user provided condition.
   [Example](https://pkg.go.dev/github.com/destel/rill#example-All)
-- **Err:** Returns the first error encountered in the stream or nil, and discards the rest.
+- **Err:** Returns the first error encountered in the stream or nil, and discards the rest of the stream.
   [Example](https://pkg.go.dev/github.com/destel/rill#example-Err)